 How to measure the effectiveness of a storytelling campaign?

-What ideal length for a brand story?
+What is the ideal length for a brand story?

-How to adapt the storytelling to the B2B?
+How to adapt storytelling to B2B?

-By telling stories of customer problem solving with supporting data.
+By telling stories of customer problem-solving with supporting data.

-What tools to create storytelling content?
+What tools are needed to create storytelling content?

-How to avoid deceptive storytelling?
+How to avoid misleading storytelling?